What Is the Clip Tool?

 The clipping layer must be a polygon.
 But the input layer can be points, lines, or polygons.

 Whereas, the Intersect Tool preserves attributes from both tables input tables.
+But first, here’s a quick explainer video on how to clip in ArcGIS Pro.

 The Clip Tool is not just for vector